puppetlabs-toy-chest/puppetlabs-openstack/README.md

 * VMWare Fusion/Desktop, with the network set to not require authentication for "promiscuous mode"
 * Vagrant plugin for VMWare Fusion/Desktop.
 * Puppet 3.x (`sudo gem install puppet`)
-* A CentOS 7 minimal image, loaded into Vagrant with the name 'centos-7-64-openstack'.
+* A CentOS 7 minimal image, loaded into Vagrant with the name 'centos-7-64-openstack' (or something thereabouts)

 Start by creating a working test system in the examples directory: